pranav-patil/analytics-services/README.md

 - The `postgres` user is not created by default and hence should be created using [createuser](https://www.postgresql.org/docs/12/app-createuser.html) utility to avoid the `FATAL:  role "postgres" does not exist` error.

+### Running Redis Server

+* Download the latest stable [windows release](https://github.com/MicrosoftArchive/redis/releases) or follow [installation instructions](https://redis.io/topics/quickstart) for linux platforms.
+* Start the redis server using below command.
+Redis by default runs on port 6379.

+        $ redis-server

+* The [Redis CLI](https://redis.io/topics/rediscli) is used to communicate with redis instance.
+Redis CLI connects to the server at 127.0.0.1 and port 6379 by default.
+  It also allows to connect to different host using -h option and different port using the -p option.
+The -n <dbnum> option operates the command on a database number other than the default number zero.

+        $ redis-cli -h redis.server.com -p 6390 ping
+        $ redis-cli -n 1

+* Redis enables print all the key names in the keyspace using keys command, or scan & filter the keys for specific patterns.

+        $ redis-cli keys *
+        $ redis-cli --scan --pattern '*-11*'

+* To get value of the key, first use the [type](https://redis.io/commands/type) command to determine the key's value type.
+Then use the corresponding commands depending on the key type to fetch the value.

+        $ redis-cli type <key-name>

+  - To get "string" value: `get <key>`
+  - To get "hash" value: `hgetall <key>`
+  - To get "list" value: `lrange <key> 0 -1`
+  - To get "set" value: `smembers <key>`
+  - To get "zset" value: `zrange <key> 0 -1 withscores`

+* In order to create a new key or update (overwrite) the value of existing key the [set](https://redis.io/commands/set) command is used.
+  The `ex` option allows to set the expiration time for the key.
+The [del](https://redis.io/commands/del) command is used to delete the key.

+        $ redis-cli set mykey "Hello"
+        $ redis-cli set anotherkey "will expire in a minute" ex 60
+        $ redis-cli del mykey anotherkey

+* The [FlushDB](http://redis.io/commands/flushdb) command is used to delete all keys from the connection's current database.
+  The [FlushAll](http://redis.io/commands/flushall) command deletes all keys from all databases.

+        $ redis-cli flushdb
+        $ redis-cli flushall
+        $ redis-cli flushall async

+* The redis stats option provides the real time information of the redis instances.

+        $ redis-cli --stats

+*  The redis monitoring mode prints all the commands received by a Redis instance.
+The basic latency checking tool is the --latency option which measures the time taken to receive a reply for a ping from the redis instance.

+        $ redis-cli monitor
+        $ redis-cli --latency

 ### Running Django Services

 Below are the instructions to download/setup Python3, PIP, Poetry and to run Django Services using command line.